 Produce training video resources for treatment for injuries such as hazardous marine life, anaphylaxis or hypothermia, managing groups in an emergency, pocket mask use.

 Continue to Increase training opportunities for our volunteers and include rangatahi/taitamariki/youth.
-Promote the use of online training modules for volunteers.
-Trial new snorkel guide expectations document

-Develop more operational and activity specific 'SOP's as we grow
+Develop more operational and activity specific SOPs as need arises